 - Mechanical disc brakes supply quick, effective braking even in slippery conditions

-- Steel fat tire hardtail frame provides a strong, stable ride
+- 12-Inch steel fat tire hardtail frame provides a strong, stable ride

 - 24 x 4 inch knobby mountain fat tires provide excellent stopping power and tons of traction in sand and snow